dbt-labs/docs.getdbt.com/website/docs/guides/dbt-python-snowpark.md

     {% docs int_lap_times_years %} Lap times are done per lap.
 We need to join them out to the race year to understand yearly lap time trends. {% enddocs %}
     ```

-1. Create a *YAML* file `intermediate.yml` that we will go over in depth during the [Testing](/guides/dbt-ecosystem/dbt-python-snowpark/13-testing) and [Documentation](/guides/dbt-ecosystem/dbt-python-snowpark/14-documentation) sections.
+1. Create a *YAML* file `intermediate.yml` that we will go over in depth during the Test and Document sections of the [Leverage dbt Cloud to generate analytics and ML-ready pipelines with SQL and Python with Snowflake](/guides/dbt-python-snowpark) guide.

     ```yaml
     version: 2